 What is the best surfboard brand?

-The best surfboard brand right now, for top-level surfers, is Pyzel.
-That's followed by Al Merrick, JS, Mayhem, DHD, Pukas and T. Patterson.
+The best surfboard brands right now, for top-level surfers, are Pyzel, followed by Al Merrick, JS, Mayhem, DHD, Pukas and T. Patterson.

 Who makes the best fish surfboard?